Administrative-Territorial Units of the Left Bank of the Dniester: Settlements

 Transnistria contains 147 settlements (settlements on the east bank of the Dniester river): one municipality, nine towns, two settlements which are parts of towns, 69 villages (communes), and 135 settlements which are parts of villages (communes).

 Administration

-The government of Moldova has established a Bureau for Reintegration headed by the Deputy Prime Minister for Reintegration, a post held by Oleg Serebrian since January 2022.
+The government of Moldova has established a Bureau for Reintegration headed by the Deputy Prime Minister for Reintegration.

 The law which establishes the Administrative-Territorial Units of the Left Bank of the Dniester states that the region is to elect a Supreme Council on the basis of free, transparent and democratic elections.
 The Supreme Council should then adopt a Basic Law to formally establish the executive institutions of the region.

 The region has the right to adopt its own symbols to be used in conjunction with the national symbols of Moldova.
 The official languages of the region are Romanian in the Latin script, Russian and Ukrainian.
 The region would be able to establish relationships with other countries for economic, technical, scientific and humanitarian purposes.